-During the 2021 - 2022 school year, we will be using i-Ready for grades K - 8.
-This computer-adaptive tool provides both a math and reading diagnostic and personalized lesson pathways.
-Our overarching goal in AACPS is for students to engage in their personalized pathways in both math and reading for a minimum of 30 min each week in each subject.
+During the 2022 - 2023 school year, we will be using i-Ready for grades K - 8.
+This computer-adaptive tool provides both a math and reading diagnostic and personalized lesson pathways called "My Path".
+In AACPS it is our goal for students to take diagnostics in both math and reading and for students to engage in My Path lessons for at least 30 min each week in both math and reading.

 i-Ready includes a Diagnostic Tool that will measure student strengths and needs in September and then again at the end of the year in June.
 Our goal is to see the growth of each of our students from the initial administration at the beginning of the year to the end of year administration in June. i-Ready is NOT a traditional graded assessment.
 The i-Ready Diagnostic is a computer adaptive tool and is, like Goldie Locks and the Three Bears, trying to find the spot that is "just right."
 When a student answers a question correctly, the program gives the student a harder question and when a student answers a question incorrectly, the computer gives the student an easier question.
 In doing so, students, by design will get about 50% of the items correct and 50% of the items incorrect.
 Additionally, for students who are doing well, the i-Ready Diagnostic will ask students questions that could be up to three grade levels above the student's current grade in order to find "just right" for the student.

-To watch a video from Curriculum Associates on the i-Ready Diagnostic, please click the links below.
+To learn more from Curriculum Associates on the i-Ready Diagnostic, please click the links below.

 Why won't my child receive their accommodations on the i-Ready Diagnostic?

 An i-Ready diagnostic is a tool used to create a personalized learning plan for your child.
 It is not a test and there are no grades attached to it.
 This diagnostic simply tells teachers what your child can do without accommodations so that the assigned lessons and teacher support are based on meeting your child where they are at.